AndresGQuiros/COMSOL-PEST_iES/README.md

 An example of the forward hydrogeophysical model is in the file .mph.

 MATLAB Version 2018a was used in this work.
 To modify MATLAB version change "C:\Program Files\Matlab_R2018a\bin\matlab.exe" for the relevant version in the ProgramInversion.bat file.
 The archive Run_Inversion.m is used to communicate with COMSOL and to postprocess the results.
+FAC2G PEST funcionality must be included in folder or added to the system path.

 ## Prepare some files